-Not only is Beyond the Moon by Catherine Taylor set in France and England, one of the characters travels in time from 2017 to 1916 and back at least two times.
+Not only is Beyond the Moon by Catherine Taylor set in France and England, but one of the characters travels in time from 2017 to 1916 and back at least two times.
 Personally, I love books about time travel.
 I am still waiting for a time machine to be on the market.

 In 2017, Louisa has been institutionalized since the doctors at the emergency room believe that she attempted suicide by throwing herself off of the South Downs cliff.
 She really was just drunk and slipped but she was admitted to a psychiatric hospital.
-Her friend,Kerry, shows her a separate part of the Coldbook Hall psychiatric hospital that is closed off.
+Her friend,Kerry, shows her a separate part of the Coldbrook Hall psychiatric hospital that is closed off.
 It’s falling apart and set for demolition in the near future.

 While wandering through the restricted part of the hospital, she finds Lieutenant Robert Lovett in a room by himself.
 She noticed that besides being blind, Lovett is dressed in clothing from a different era.
 Louisa is wearing clothes that belong to WWI nurse aide, Rose Ashby.
 This was probably all weird enough but then other people appear that cannot see or hear her.